Austrian Civil War: Short term

 The Dollfuss government published a statement on 1 March 1934 reporting that 193 civilians had been killed and 493 wounded in the fighting, while among the police and Army there were 104 dead and 309 wounded.
 Analyses by later researchers vary widely, going as high as British journalist George Eric Rowe Gedye's estimate of 2,000 dead and 5,000 wounded.
 According to a comprehensive 2018 study by historian Kurt Bauer, between 350 and 370 people lost their lives in the fighting – about 130 of them uninvolved civilians and 110 each among the government forces and members of the Protection League.
 The largest number of deaths – about 200 to 220 – were in Vienna.

 On 11 November 1933, all of Austria had been placed under martial law, during which the death penalty was reintroduced for certain crimes.
 An emergency decree of 12 February 1934 extended the list to rebellion, so that Protection League members who had been taken prisoner while armed (estimated at 10,000) could be sentenced to death.
 The defendants were tried within three days in abbreviated procedures by summary courts consisting of four professional judges.

 The summary courts condemned 24 people to death, of whom 15 were pardoned.
 Nine men, some of them prominent members of the Protection League, were executed.
 Carrying out the death sentences was controversial even among those in the government who were responsible for it.
 Heimwehr leader Ernst Starhemberg saw it as a shameful act of revenge and without sense, while Emil Fey, also a leader in the Heimwehr, insisted on the executions.
 Pleas for clemency from Cardinal Theodor Innitzer and the Holy See were ignored.
 The detention camp at Wöllersdorf, which opened in the fall of 1933 for opponents of the regime – initially mostly communists and National Socialists – also held Social Democrats after February 1934.

 The leadership of the SDAPÖ under Otto Bauer (the leading theoretician of Austromarxism), Julius Deutsch and others fled to Czechoslovakia on 13 February, a move that the representatives of the government exploited as propaganda.

 Long term

 The incidents of February 1934 were taken as a pretext by the government to ban the Social Democratic Party and its affiliated trade unions altogether.
 In May, the conservatives replaced the democratic constitution by a corporatist constitution modelled along the lines of Benito Mussolini's fascist Italy, for which the socialists coined the term Austrofascism.
-The Patriotic Front, into which the Heimwehr and the Christian Social Party were merged, became the only legal political party in the resulting authoritarian regime, the Federal State of Austria.
+The Fatherland Front, into which the Heimwehr and the Christian Social Party were merged, became the only legal political party in the resulting authoritarian regime, the Federal State of Austria.